-Working over a colander to catch the seeds and juices, roughly chop the tomatoes into 1/2 to 1″ chunks, de-seeding the majority as you work.
+Working over a colander over a bowl to catch the seeds and juices, roughly chop the tomatoes into 3/4 to 1″ chunks, de-seeding the majority as you work.
 Add the tomatoes and any juices to a large, heavy-bottomed, non-reactive pan.
 Mince and de-seed habaneros and add to pan with tomatoes.
 Add in the rest of the ingredients, reserving the lime slices for later.

 Stir and bring to a boil over medium heat.
-Turn down to a heavy simmer and allow to reduce, stirring regularly, to about half, 30 to 40 minutes.
+Turn down to a heavy simmer and allow to reduce, stirring regularly, to about half the volume, 30 to 40 minutes.
 Add the lime and cook another 15 minutes.
-Process this recipe for five minutes.
+Jam should reach 220 degrees F. on a candy thermometer.

-Divide between 6 eight-ounce-jars (see note) leaving proper headspace, about 1/2 inch, and remove any bubbles.
-Add lid, and lightly screw the ring on, only finger tight.
+Skim off any foam and divide between 6 eight-ounce-jars (see note) leaving proper headspace, about 1/2 inch, and remove any bubbles.
+Wipe the rim clean, add lid, and lightly screw the ring on, only finger tight.
 Place in boiling water bath and (for up to 1,000 feet), process (once the water comes back to a full boil) for 5 minutes if jars are sterilized and still hot, or for 10 minutes if jars are washed and cleaned thoroughly (like in a dishwasher).
 Add one minute processing time for each additional 1,000 feet of altitude.

 Remove from water bath and place on a clean, dry towel.
 Allow to sit for 12 hours undisturbed to ensure the seal is tight.
 Jars should be stored without rings.